Hey Kids (Start Here)

 He didn’t reappear.

-His heart pounded, unsure of itself.
+Young’s heart pounded, unsure of itself.
 His jaw clamped shut.
 His thoughts ached with hope and fear and uncertainty.
 He didn’t speak.
 He said nothing aloud, even though he burned with the desire to call out, to verify, to lock down what he could no longer see.

 But the world wasn’t just.

 It never had been.
 The builders of these spun-sugar towers of starlight and crystal were gone.
 The Wraith roved the skies of countless worlds.
-The galaxy had spent thousands and thousands of years under the dark yoke of the Goa’uld.
+The galaxy had spent thousands and thousands of years under the yoke of the Goa’uld.

-“Vala sent me,” is all Young said.
+“Vala sent me,” was all Young said.

-“Jackson,” Young rasped.
-“C’mon.”
+“Jackson,” Young began.

 “Thought you said no one’d been able to pull it off.”